 The Carl von Ossietzky University of Oldenburg is an equal opportunity employer aiming to increase the proportion of female academic staff members.
 Therefore, we especially encourage women to apply.
 Applicants with disabilities will be given preference if equally qualified.

-Please submit your motivation letter, CV, certificates and name of two references (preferred by E-Mail as a single PDF-file) until 15th October 2018 to:
+Please submit your motivation letter, CV, certificates and name of two references (by E-Mail as a single PDF-file) until 31st January 2019 to: